daevid-thegreat/daevid-thegreat/README.md

 # Hi there, I'm [David Makinde](https://daevidthegreat.com/) 🙌🏿

 I'm a software engineer who enjoys building useful and innovative software solutions.
-Currently, I'm working on [Realtinic](https://realtinic.com/) a prop-tech that aims to simplify the process of managing home rents and tenants.
+Currently, I'm working on Realtinic, a prop-tech that aims to simplify the process of managing home rents and tenants.

 ## 🌱 I'm currently learning

-- Dart-Flutter
 - MERN stack
 - DevOps
 - Data Structures and Algorithm